shionhonda/IaGo/readme.md

 You can set following options:
 `--auto=False` or `--a=False`
 If this is set True, autoplay begins between SLPolicy and APV-MCTS, and if False (default), the game is played by you and APV-MCTS.
-`--level=6`
-This option is the maximum depth of tree search for APV-MCTS.
-The higher level means deeper search.
-Note that there is a trade-off between level (or strength, search depth) and computational complexity (thinking time).
-The thinking time is exponential to the level.
-The default value is 6.
+The thinking time is 10 seconds.
-4. When placing a stone, input two numbers seperated by comma.
+4. When placing a stone, input two numbers separated by comma.
 For example:
 `4,3`
 The first number corresponds to the vertical position and the second to the horizontal (one origin).